kumagai-group/pydefect/docs_rst/tutorial.rst

-3. By default, positions of atoms neighboring a defect are perturbed such that the symmetry is lowered to P1.
+3. By default, positions of atoms neighboring a defect are perturbed such that the symmetry is lowered to the P1 symmetry.
 This is, however, unwanted in some cases because it increases the number of irreducible k-points Then, :code:`displace_distance` needs to be set to 0 via :code:`pydefect.yaml`.